Pierre Nothomb: Writing

 Throughout his life Nothomb was prolific as both a poet and a novelist.
 In his poetic works Nothomb was noted for his mystic symbolism, and his most celebrated works include L'Arc-en-ciel (1909), Marisabelle (1920), Ans de grâce (1958), Élégie du solstice (1959) and L'Été d'octobre (1963).
 As a novelist his two historical works Risquons-tout (1926) and Les Dragons de Latour (1934) are amongst his most well-known.
 Other poetic and fictional works were inspired by the Bible, notably Vie d'Adam (1929), L'Égrégore (1945) and Le Roi David (1960).
 He also dabbled in science fiction, as evidenced by his 1922 novel La Rédemption de Mars concerning two astronauts visiting Mars.
 A further series of novels, such as Le Sens du pays (1930), La Ligne de faîte (1945) and Curieux Personnages (1942) focused on his love of the Ardennes.

 Family

-He was the father of Charles-Ferdinand Nothomb, who eulogised him in Parliament.
+He was the father of Charles-Ferdinand Nothomb, who eulogised him in Parliament, and Jean-François Nothomb, a leader of the Comet Escape Line during World War II.
 He was also the father of writer Paul Nothomb, the grandfather of diplomat Patrick Nothomb and politician François Roelants du Vivier and the great-grandfather of novelist Amélie Nothomb.